KK (singer): Filmography

+Television

+Accolades

 In a Hindustan Times interview, KK was asked if he was bothered by being nominated for a number of awards but seldom winning.
 He said no: "As a singer, I haven't felt any lesser by not getting an award.
 Winning or not winning an award doesn't affect me.
 I just like to do my work in the best possible manner.
 I am happy getting good songs.
 I am happy not getting awards."